NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 ```

 ### Remarks
-- id is created by sender(Toetsplanning).
+- id of the offering (zitting) is created by sender(Toetsplanning).
 - Toetsafname makes a PUIT endpoint.
 - Object Offering has no state, so we add it in the consumer extention.
-We support "active", "canceled"
+We support "active", "cancelled"
 - attributes:
 	- primaryCode-codeType ? doenn't have to be unqiue, must be recognised by afnameleider.
 	- For LanguageTypedString : nl-nl is valid and supported, all other will beignored.